renelarsson/taxi-duration-prediction/README.md

    pip install -r requirements-dev.txt
    ```
 4. **Set up environment variables:**
-   - Copy `.env.example` to `.env` and fill in your secrets and configuration.
+   - Copy `.env.dev` or `.env.prod` to `.env` as needed and fill in your secrets and configuration.
+   - All code loads buckets, streams, and run IDs from environment variables.
 5. **Start services:**
    ```bash
    docker-compose up